mikew123/rc25_ws/README.md

 ## IMU
 IMU to provide tilt compensation for sensors and maybe bearing to help GPS
 ## Camera
-Object detection and depth camera
+Object detection and depth camera OAK-D-Lite
 ## LIDAR
-Optional rotating LIDAR for far obsticle detection and avoidance
+Optional rotating LIDAR SLLIDAR S3 for far obsticle detection and avoidance
 ## TOF
+TBD
 Time Of Flight sensors on front, rear and optional sides with mm resolution for close obstical avoidance and close cone sensor

 # Computer